 Paul closes his letter to the Ephesian believers with a blessing of peace and grace on all believers who love Christ.
-ULT 23 Peace to the brothers, and love with faith from God the Father and the Lord Jesus Christ.
-Peace to the brothers (ULT) Peace is an abstract noun.
-Alternate translation: "May the brothers have a peaceful spirit" (See: Abstract Nouns) to the brothers (ULT) Paul speaks of the other believers as if they were brothers to all of the other believers who were in God's spiritual family.
-Alternate translation: "to the fellow believers" (See: Metaphor) love (ULT) The word love is an abstract noun.
-Alternate translation: "may you love one another" (See: Abstract Nouns) with faith (ULT) The word faith is an abstract noun that can be translated with a verb.
+Peace to the brothers Peace is an abstract noun.
+Alternate translation: "May the brothers have a peaceful spirit" (See: Abstract Nouns (p.
+172)) (See: Abstract Nouns (p.172)) to the brothers Paul speaks of the other believers as if they were brothers to all of the other believers who were in God's spiritual family.
+Alternate translation: "to the fellow believers" (See: Metaphor (p.220)) (See: Metaphor (p.220)) love The word love is an abstract noun.
+Alternate translation: "may you love one another" (See: Abstract Nouns (p.172)) (See: Abstract Nouns (p.172)) with faith The word faith is an abstract noun that can be translated with a verb.
 Alternate translation: "as you trust in the Lord" See the UST.
-(See: Abstract Nouns) Grace {be} with (ULT) The word Grace is an abstract noun that can be translated with an adverb.
-Alternate translation: "May God act graciously to" (See: Abstract Nouns) ULT 24 Grace {be} with all those who love our Lord Jesus Christ with incorruptibility. with incorruptibility (ULT) The word incorruptibility is an abstract noun.
+(See: Abstract Nouns (p.172)) (See: Abstract Nouns (p.172)) Grace {be} with The word Grace is an abstract noun that can be translated with an adverb.
+Alternate translation: "May God act graciously to" (See: Abstract Nouns (p.172)) (See: Abstract Nouns (p.172)) with incorruptibility The word incorruptibility is an abstract noun.
 Alternate translation: "in a way that no one is able to corrupt" or "so much that no one can make them stop loving him" See the UST.
-(See: Abstract Nouns)
+(See: Abstract Nouns (p.172)) (See: Abstract Nouns (p.172))